-Set against this background, investigating relative public sector pay across the earnings distribution, the quality of public sector jobs, and the effect of changes to public sector pay and employment on equality groups provides the main focus of this research.
+Set against this background, investigating relative public sector pay across the earnings distribution, the quality of public sector jobs, and the effect of changes to public sector pay and employment on equality groups provided the main focus of this research.
 The study was part of ESRC’s Secondary Data Analysis Phase I and is based on the secondary analysis of four existing sources of data: The Quarterly Labour Force Survey; The Annual Population Survey; Understanding Society; and The Skills and Employment Survey (2012) and its predecessors.

 - An analysis of the effects of employment contraction and pay restraint in the public sector on the relative wages of different groups of workers (by gender and disability) at the national level and across different spatial geographies in the UK.

 - An analysis of job losses in the public sector and the subsequent labour market experience of workers that have exited public sector employment.

 - An analysis of labour transitions and ‘steady state’ labour market stocks to determine the extent to which changes in inflows and outflows during the recession and the deficit reduction programme have contributed to the determination of the labour market aggregates.

 - An analysis of national, inter and intra-regional differences in public/private sector pay across the earnings distribution and across different parts of the public sector overtime.

 - A comparison overtime of pay gaps for equality groups (gender and disability) in the public and private sectors.

 - An analysis of the intrinsic quality of jobs in the public and private sectors and the extent to which the recession and the deficit reduction programme has narrowed or widened these differences.